-It's been shown that the quality and depth of the new hire onboarding process directly impacts both employee loyalty and performance.
+It's been shown repeatedly that the quality and depth of the new hire onboarding process directly impacts both employee loyalty and performance.
 What this means for businesses is higher employee retention rates along with lower acquisition costs, and a higher ROI from employee productivity.

 For employees, long-term outcomes of good onboarding include job satisfaction and organizational commitment.
 In fact, when new employee onboarding is done correctly, it can lead to greater job satisfaction, lower turnover, higher performance levels, and lowered stress.